bnickel/360iDev-2014-notes/Readme.md

 Brian's 360|iDev 2014 Notes
 ===========================

 Before reading further, you should really download [Flippy Unicorn](https://itunes.apple.com/us/app/flippy-unicorn/id839557990?mt=8).
-You could not to buy the game, but do you really want to live in?
+You could not to buy the game, but do you really want to live in a world where you don’t flip unicorns?

 *This is not a sponsored advertisement in any way.
 It's just an app where you flip a unicorn drawn by a kid.
 What's not to love?*